 The aims of this article are threefold: first, to revise some key concepts on the theory of scholarly digital editions such as scale and interactivity; second, to present the principles of XML/TEI encoding model and highlight the representation of the critical apparatus; third, to describe the methodology implemented to encode scribal and authorial variants of Luis de Góngora’s Soledades found in 22 witnesses.
 In general terms, it is argued here that TEI elements such as , and should be allowed to nest structural elements, in order to represent textual variation with accuracy.

-PhD student at the Institut National des Langues et Civilisations Orientales (INALCO) in Paris.
+PhD candidate at the Institut National des Langues et Civilisations Orientales (INALCO) in Paris.
 My research focuses in a multifactorial analysis of language variation in Ayapa Zoque.
 This is a critically endangered language spoken by less than 15 elders in the south of Mexico.
 The language has been poorly documented and has not yet been described, resulting in a lack of reliable information about the language and its speakers.
 Moreover, due to the extent of attested language variation, it is very complex to offer a “simple/classic” description of it.
 Therefore, my research offers a novel solution by tackling the problem from a different angle.
 I document and analyze the variations, and not the language as a hypothetic system, while offering a multifactorial explanation of these variations.